eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		"heavily-procedural programming is a form of structured programming".
 		Uses local variables with functions/operations in sequence, selection, and iteration;
 			these local variables are stored using modularization
-		\cite{WikipediaContributors2017j}
+			\cite{WikipediaContributors2017j};
+		Specifies the steps to bring the program from an initial/given state
 + Metaprogramming \cite{WikipediaContributors2017p} -- For designing
 	computer programs to synthesize, analyze, and transform other computer programs.